mbjenson/quadtree-collision-detection/README.md

    *compare this test's performance with the brute force method*
 5) object count = 15000, object size range 2 4, object veloctiy range = 10 100, use quadtree acceleration (1)
    *compare this test's performance with the brute force method*

+### Stats
+*benchmarked @ 100 fps for 10000 physics objects on an AMD ryzen 9 7900hs and Nvidia RTX 3070 laptop card*

 ### Logic
 This quadtree implementation stands out because: